jgori-ouistiti/CoopIHC/docs/guide/more_complex_example.rst

     possible values:	[[None], [None], [None]]

 We see that the Position substate has not been attributed a value yet, but can take any value from 0 to 14 (Discrete(15)).
-The field possible values is unused here (it is in case a mapping is needed from [0,N] to another range, see :doc:`states` for more information).
+The field possible values is unused here (it is in case a mapping is needed from [0,N] to another range, see :py:mod:`State <coopihc.space.State.State>` for more information).
 Similarly, we see that the Targets substate has a length 3 vector of Nones, indicating that it expects three values to be filled, each contained in Discrete(15).
 Calling reset will attribute value to the states:

 .. code-block:: python